ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 ```

 ### Setting up Elastic Stack
-Elastic stack comprises of the following components.
+The elastic stack comprises of the following components.

 1. Beats - Multiple agents that ship data to logstash or elasticsearch.
 In our context, filebeat will ship the ballerina logs to logstash.
-Filebeat should be a container running in the same host as the ballerina service.
+Filebeat should be a container running on the same host as the ballerina service.
 This is so that the log file (ballerina.log) can be mounted to the filebeat container.
 2. Logstash - Used to process and structure the log files received from filebeat and send elasticsearch.
 3. Elasticsearch - Storage and indexing of the logs received by logstash.
 4. Kibana - Visualizes the data stored in elasticsearch

 Elasticsearch and Kibana are provided as cloud services from https://www.elastic.co/cloud with a 14 day trial period.
-We only have to set up logstash and filebeat containers on premise if you are going ahead with cloud services.
-If you are not opting for the cloud service, then you have to setup docker containers for all the tools and have it in premise.
+We only have to set up logstash and filebeat containers on-premise if you are going ahead with cloud services.
+If you are not opting for the cloud service, then you have to setup docker containers for all the tools and have it on-premise.

 1. Download the docker images using the following commands.
    ```bash